-Our founder, Farah Bala is an Intercultural Leadership, Communications and EDI Specialist, Coach, and Speaker.
-She facilitates and leads individual and group programs globally on an across all tiers of leadership, from Fortune 500 companies to non-profit organizations.
+Our founder, Farah Bala is a Leadership EDIA (Equity, Diversity, Inclusion, Anti-Oppression) Executive Coach, Consultant and Speaker.
+She works with individuals and teams globally across all tiers of leadership, from Fortune 500 companies to non-profit organizations.
 Her clients include C-suites, emerging leaders, creatives and entrepreneurs in wide-ranging sectors, including finance, law, technology, media and entertainment among others.
 She is also a faculty coach at multiple learning and development institutions.
 Farah believes equity and inclusion are the foundational pillars for effective leadership and communication.

 Farah holds an MFA in Theater from Sarah Lawrence College, and is a graduate of the Institute of Professional Excellence in Coaching (iPEC) Program.
 She is a Professional Certified Executive Coach (PCC) with the International Coach Federation, and is certified in the Energy Leadership Index (ELI), EQ-i 2.0 and EQ 360 assessments, and Character Strengths Intervention.
 She is featured in Umbrage Edition’s national award-winning book Green Card Stories as one of 50 profiles of recent immigrants from around the world.